Brecherbernd/Doomsday/README.md

 # Doomsday

-On holiday till 10.08.2020, so developement ist slow downed.
+On holiday till 10.08.2020, so developement is slow downed.
 Afterwards focus on Arkanist to complete it.

 Mage: